Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Stats, streaks, nudges, and challenges turn reading into a rewarding daily ritual.

-• Readers celebrate milestones, boosting self-motivation and stickiness.
+• Readers are celebrated for their milestones, boosting self-motivation and stickiness.

 • Community and Belonging

-• Virtual book clubs, challenges, leaderboards, and peer recommendations create social bonds and a sense of shared reading culture.
+• Virtual book clubs, reading buddies, leaderboards, and peer recommendations create rich, social bonds and a sense of shared reading culture.

-• Following authors and joining discussions deepens the connection to books and creators.
+• Following authors and joining discussions (e.g. generated by book clubs or an AI assistant) deepens the connection to books and creators.

 • Broader Access and Flexibility